 A mattress should keep your spine well-aligned over the course of the night.
 A mattress that is too soft and not supportive enough will not give you what you need.
 You’ll be sinking down, putting pressure on your spine all night long!
 A mattress that is too firm may not allow the shoulders to sink down sufficiently, putting painful pressure where your body meets the bed.
 What you’re looking for a Medium to Medium Firm comfort feel.
 We have dozens of new mattress options that fit this criteria.
-We recommend you look into high-quality options like the Serta iComfort Foam CF1000 Medium, Beautyrest Silver Ellicot Medium Firm, and Tempur-Pedic ProAdapt Medium Hybrid.
+We recommend you look into high-quality options like the Serta iComfort Foam CF1000 Medium and Tempur-Pedic ProAdapt Medium Hybrid.

 Pillows for Sciatic Nerve Pain

 You will want to lie flat on your back and keep your buttocks and heels in contact with the bed.

 Bend your knees slightly towards the ceiling, elevating your legs.
 This can be done with a Sciatica pillow for sleeping.
 Slide a pillow under your knees, possibly adding additional pillows until you find a comfortable knee and lower back position.
 You can also try out the Malouf Wrap Around Pillow, which fits the natural contours of your body to provide support and relieve Sciatica pain.
 It's ergonomically designed to wrap around your body supporting the head, neck, back, hips, and belly to provide the comfort of up to six standard pillows.